 - PetPost Pet Ear Cleaning Wipes

-Before purchasing any of these off the internet or your local pet store, have your kitty checked and have a recommendation done by the vet.
+Before purchasing any of these off the internet or your local pet store, have your cat checked and have a recommendation by the vet.

-Use a wet cotton ball or wet wipe – rub the material of your choice on the dirty part of the ear and then make sure that the wipe or cotton ball is wet to avoid friction which can cause discomfort.
-Never use a q-tip to clean your kitty’s ears because any sudden movement could shove the dirt further into the ear canal.
+Use a wet cotton ball or wet wipe – rub the material of your choice on the dirty part of the ear once your cat has shaken it out and then make sure that the wipe or cotton ball is slightly damp to avoid friction which can cause discomfort.
+Never use a q-tip to clean your cat’s ears because any sudden movement could shove the dirt further into the ear canal.